Click any thumbnail to view high resolution fullsize image w/ addition details (where applicable)

 • Make sure you have the correct belt length and rib count.
-These vary depending on model year and engine.
+These vary depending on model year and engine configuration.

-• Push your tool clockwise (towards driver side) to release tension on the belt.
-While maintaining pressure on the tensioner, pull the belt off the top pulley (in our case, the alternator).
+• Rotate the tensioner clockwise (towards driver side) to release tension on the belt.
+While maintaining pressure on the tensioner, slide the belt off of the top pulley.
 Release the tensioner and completely remove the old belt.